Long silenced by fear, Syrians now speak about rampant torture under A...

 DAMASCUS, Syria (AP) — Handcuffed and squatting on the floor, Abdullah Zahra saw smoke rising from his cellmate’s flesh as his torturers gave him electric shocks.

 Then it was Zahra’s turn.
-They hanged the 20-year-old university student from his wrists until his toes barely touched the floor and electrocuted and beat him for two hours.
+They hanged the 20-year-old university student from his wrists and electrocuted and beat him for two hours.
 They made his father watch and taunted him about his son’s torment.

-That was 2012, and the entire security apparatus of Syria’s then-President Bashar Assad was deployed to crush the protests that had arisen against his rule.
+That was 2012, and the entire security apparatus of Syria’s then-President Bashar Assad was deployed to crush the protests against his rule.

 With Assad’s fall a month ago, the machinery of death that he ran is starting to come out into the open.

-It was systematic and well-organized, growing to more than 100 detention facilities where torture, brutality, sexual violence and mass executions were rampant, according to activists, rights group and former prisoners.
-Security agents spared no one, not even Assad’s own soldiers.
-Young men and women were detained for simply living in districts where protests were held.
+It was systematic and well-organized, growing to more than 100 detention facilities into which tens of thousands disappeared over more than a decade.
+Torture, sexual violence and mass executions were rampant, according to rights groups and former prisoners.

-As tens of thousands disappeared over more than a decade, a blanket of fear kept the Syrian population silent.
-People rarely told anyone that a loved one had vanished for fear they too could be reported to security agencies.

-Now, everyone is talking.
-The insurgents who swept Assad out of power opened detention facilities, releasing prisoners and allowing the public to bear witness.
-Crowds swarmed, searching for answers, bodies of their loved ones, and ways to heal.
+A blanket of fear kept Syrians silent about their experiences or lost loved ones.
+But now, everyone is talking.
+After the insurgents who swept Assad out of power on Dec.
+8 opened prisons and detention facilities, crowds swarmed in, searching for answers, bodies of loved ones, and ways to heal.

-The Associated Press visited seven of these facilities in Damascus and spoke to nine former detainees, some released on Dec.
-8, the day Assad was ousted.
+The Associated Press visited seven of these facilities in Damascus and spoke to nine former detainees.
 Some details of the accounts by those who spoke to the AP could not be independently confirmed, but they matched past reports by former detainees to human rights groups.

 “Death was the least bad thing,” he said.
 “We reached a place where death was easier than staying here for one minute.”

-Zahra was arrested along with his father after security agents killed one of his brothers, a well-known anti-Assad graffiti artist.
-After they were released, Zahra fled to opposition-held areas.
+After he and his father were released, Zahra fled to opposition-held areas.
 Within a few months, security agents returned and dragged off 13 of his male relatives, including a younger brother and, again, his father.

-They were brought to Branch 215.
-All were tortured and killed.
-Zahra later recognized their bodies among photos leaked by a defector that showed the corpses of thousands killed while in detention.
-Their bodies were never recovered, and how and when they died is unknown.
+All were killed.
+Zahra later recognized their bodies among photos leaked by a defector showing thousands killed in detention.
+Their bodies were never recovered.

-Rights groups estimate at least 150,000 people went missing after anti-government protests began in 2011, most vanishing into Assad’s prison network.
-Many of them were killed, either in mass executions or from torture and prison conditions.
+Rights groups estimate at least 150,000 people went missing since anti-government protests began in 2011, most vanishing into detention facilities.
+Many were killed, either in mass executions or from torture and prison conditions.
 The exact number remains unknown.

 Even before the uprising, Assad had ruled with an iron fist.
-But as peaceful protests turned into a full-fledged civil war that would last 14 years, Assad rapidly expanded his system of repression.

-New detention facilities sprung up in security compounds, military airports and under buildings — all run by military, security and intelligence agencies.
+But as protests turned into a civil war that would last 14 years, Assad expanded his system of repression.
+New detention facilities run by military, security and intelligence agencies sprung up in security compounds, military airports and under buildings.

-Touring the site of his torture and detention, Zahra hoped to find some sign of his lost relatives.
+At Branch 215, Zahra hoped to find some sign of his lost relatives.
 But there was nothing.
-At home, his aunt, Rajaa Zahra, saw the pictures of her killed children for the first time.
-She had refused to look at the leaked photos before.
-She lost three of her six sons in Branch 215 and a fourth was killed at a protest.
-Her brother, she said, had three sons, now he has only one.
+At home, his aunt, Rajaa Zahra, looked at the leaked pictures of her killed children for the first time – something she had long refused to do.
+She lost four of her six sons in Assad’s crackdowns.
+Her brother, she said, lost two of his three sons.

 “They were hoping to finish off all the young men of the country.”

-One was called the “magic carpet,” where a detainee was strapped to a hinged wooden plank that bends in half, folding his head to his feet, which are then beaten.
+The tortures had names.
+One was called the “magic carpet,” where a detainee was strapped to a hinged wooden plank that bends in half, folding his head to his feet, which were then beaten.

 Abdul-Karim Hajeko said he endured this five times.
 His torturers stomped on his back during interrogations at the Criminal Security branch, and his vertebrae are still broken.